ic-factory/lic/doc/development/README.md

 # Development

-So, you're ready to start contributing to Bundler!
+So, you're ready to start contributing to Lic!
 You've come to the right place.
-Here you'll find an overview of how to work on Bundler locally and a description of the process from code to release.
+Here you'll find an overview of how to work on Lic locally and a description of the process from code to release.

 ## [Development setup](SETUP.md)